xiting-zhuang/xiting-zhuang.github.io/_pages/teaching.md

 ---

 ## Teaching
-* Teaching Assistant, The University of Texas at Austin
-    * <a href='https://mhesse.github.io/continuum_mechanics/' target='_blank'>GEO325C/398C Continuum Mechanics</a> (Graduate Level)--2022

-* Teaching Assistant, The Hong Kong University of Science and Technology
+* Teaching Assistant, University of Connecticut
-    * MECH-3690 Aerospace Engineering Laboratory (Junior and Senior Level)--2017
-    * MECH-1907 Introduction to Aerospace Engineering (Freshman and Sophomore Level)--2018
+    * ARE 3250 Business Management --2020
+    * ARE 2210/SARE 460 Essentials of Accounting and Business --2019